Svelte vs React Which JavaScript Framework Is Better

 Svelte, on the other hand, is more suited for smaller projects that don’t demand a lot of features.
 Most importantly, Svelte is lightweight and uses less code.
 These features make it a wonderful option for projects with a focus on performance.
 What’s more, Svelte has a simpler learning curve, making it a good option for developers who are not too experienced with JavaScript.
 Furthermore, Svelte is perfect for building dynamic user interfaces as it compiles code into highly optimized JavaScript.

-Svelte vs React: Who wins?
+React vs Svelte: Who wins?

 Consider your project requirements and the time you have first.
 The Svelte vs. React argument is straightforward when these two aspects are clearly defined.
 Use Svelte if performance and optimized code are your priorities.
 You can also go for Svelte for your projects to achieve a smaller bundle size, maintainable code, and exceptional performance without the VDOM.
 Due to the simplicity of the framework, Svelte enables developers to prepare a website faster.